Charles J. Piechota

 Your use of this website and any communications with Sutin, Thayer & Browne law firm through this website do not constitute or create an attorney-client relationship with Sutin, Thayer & Browne.
 You do not have an attorney-client relationship with Sutin, Thayer & Browne and cannot expect Sutin, Thayer & Browne to take any action on your behalf unless and until you and Sutin, Thayer & Browne make an explicit agreement setting forth the scope of representation, the fee arrangement and other relevant matters.
 Any information you send to Sutin, Thayer & Browne law firm through this website is non-confidential and non-privileged.
 Do not send or include any information in your email that you consider to be confidential or privileged.

-CHARLES J. PIECHOTA is a firm shareholder who practices primarily in the areas of mergers and acquisitions, estate planning and probate, state and federal taxation, intellectual property and liquor licensing.
-Mr. Piechota represents businesses of all kinds in reorganizations, private offerings, corporate governance and contract negotiation.
-Mr. Piechota's estate planning practice focuses on tax, gift and business succession planning, estate and trust administration, guardianships and conservatorships.
+CHARLES J. PIECHOTA is a firm shareholder who practices primarily in the areas of business and corporate law, mergers and acquisitions, state and federal taxation, intellectual property, liquor licensing, and estate planning and probate.
+Mr. Piechota represents businesses, including nonprofit organizations, of all kinds in reorganizations, private offerings, corporate governance and contract negotiation.
 Mr. Piechota advises businesses, artists and inventors with regard to intellectual property protection and licensing and with trademark and copyright registrations.
 He also represents businesses in the purchase, sale and lease of liquor licenses and with state and federal liquor regulation compliance.
+Mr. Piechota's estate planning practice focuses on tax, gift and business succession planning, estate and trust administration, guardianships and conservatorships.

 - New Mexico, 2007